 Vincenzo Castella was born in Naples in 1952 and lives in Milan.
 He begins his career as a photographer in 1975 and between 1975 and 1983 he produces Geografia privata, a series of color photographs depicting domestic interiors.
 This work was selected for the exhibition European Iceberg, Ontario Museum, Toronto 1985.

 Music inspires his travels to the United States in 1976, 1978 and 1980 and the project Hammie Nixon’s People was born, a semi-imaginary biography of bluesmen met during his research among communities of Afro-American people in Mississippi and Tennessee.
 This work has been realized with photos and 16mm film.

-From 2006 Castella starts to create installations out of large-format photographic negatives: as in Cronache da Milano (Chronicles of Milan), work presented at Art Unlimited in Basel in 2009 with Studio la Città in Verona, where the movements of a virtual camera render an articulated reading of the photo itself and of the relations in the life of the city, with what is visible and what is not.
+From 2006 Castella starts to create installations out of large-format photographic negatives, as in Cronache da Milano, presented at Art Unlimited in Basel in 2009, where the movements of a virtual camera render an articulated reading of the photo itself and the relations in the life of the city, what is visible and what is not.

 His work is tied to the systematic reduction of the repertoire and to the synthesis of the language, away from any form of style evolution.